chraibi/chraibi.github.io/_posts/2016-11-17-markdownTopdf.md

 The script creates a directory `_tex` and puts all the converted and cleaned tex files in it.
 The final step is to `\input{}` them in a master latex file to produce the finale pdf documentation.

+## Result

+the above mentioned criteria are all given in  this  [sample article](/2016-11-20-test-md2pdf.html)

+And here is the resulting [pdf file](https://fz-juelich.sciebo.de/index.php/s/yIANyTztEprayuI).

 ## Tips